Canadian Publications and Survey Reports

 E-espionage: What risks does your organization face from cyber-attacks?

 This report, written by our UK OneSecurity team, with support from CPNI (Centre for the Protection of Nation Infrastructure), highlights how a growing number of well-resourced and highly sophisticated cyber-criminal from across the globe are seeking to gain unauthorized access to valuable or sensitive data and information held by companies and governments.

 This Corporate Board Member and PwC research report surveyed more than 1,200 corporate directors about how they're coping with demands on their time and talent.

-Corporate governance and the board: What works best
+US: Corporate governance and the board: What works best

 This PwC study identifies eight key responsibilities that boards must accept and implement to consistently deliver shareholder value.

 Our regular newsletter contains opinion articles, case studies and worldwide news on the many initiatives to improve corporate reporting.